DieMeister/DnD/Classes/Bard/Bard.md

 ## Bardic Versality (Optional)
 Whenever you reach a level in this class that grants the Ability Score Improvement feature, you can do one of the following, representing a chance in focus as you use your skills and magic:
 - Replace one of the skills you chose for the Expertise feature with one of your other skill proficiencies that isn't benefit from Expertise.
-- Replace one cantrip you learned from this class's Spellcasting feature with another cantrip from the bard spell list.
+- Replace one cantrip you learned from this class's Spellcasting feature with another cantrip from the [[bard spell list]].
 ## Font of Inspiration
 Beginning when you reach 5th level, you regain all your expended uses of Bardic Inspiration when you finish a short or long rest.
 ## Countercharm